John Holt (Lord Chief Justice): Biography

 On the retirement of Somers from the chancellorship in 1700 Holt was offered the Great Seal, but declined it.

 He died in London on 5 March 1710 and was buried in the chancel of Redgrave church.
 His magnificent monument was sculpted by Thomas Green.

 Witchcraft trials

-Historian John Callow argues in his 2022 book, The Last Witches of England, that sceptical jurists, especially Holt, had already largely stopped convictions for witchcraft under English law even before the Witchcraft Act 1735 finally concluded such prosecutions.
+Historian John Callow argues in his 2022 book, The Last Witches of England, that sceptical judges, especially Holt, had already largely stopped convictions for witchcraft under English law even before the Witchcraft Act 1735 finally concluded such prosecutions.
 Callow particularly credits Holt with great courage in doing so in the face of religious pressure, mob violence, and popular superstitious belief in witchcraft.
+Wallace Notestein was of the same opinion, that by "the decisions of Powell and Parker, and most of all by those of Holt, the statute of the first year of James I was practically made obsolete twenty-five or fifty years before its actual repeal in 1736".
+For Notestein, "Holt did more than any other man in English history to end the prosecution of witches".